Who We Are

 Dr. Berkowicz earned her PhD in personal financial planning from Kansas State University.
 Her doctoral dissertation “Does Gray Divorce Delay Retirement?” was nominated for the 2019 American Council on Consumer Interests dissertation award.
 She was selected for two honors societies, Phi Kappa Phi and Kappa Omicron Nu.
 She received her Master of Science in Financial Planning from the College for Financial Planning.

-Dr. Berkowicz has been a CERTIFIED FINANCIAL PLANNER™ certificant for 25 years.
+Dr. Berkowicz has been a CERTIFIED FINANCIAL PLANNER™ certificant for over 25 years.
 She holds licenses for securities, life and health insurance, annuities, and long-term care insurance.
 She is an IRS-registered tax preparer, a real estate broker, and a divorce and family mediator, and has earned the ABFP®, CDFA®, CRPC™, CRPS™, and CSRIC® designations.
 She maintains an independent private practice in financial planning and divorce financial consulting in the Chicago area.

 Department of Advanced Programs and Designations